 A: DEA does not release physician registration information (or other registrants) to the general public.
 The best way for the public to ascertain a physician's status is to check with a state's medical board.
 Registration validation is available to current DEA registrants at www.deadiversion.usdoj.gov.

 A: Click here to submit a tip to the DEA electronically.
 If you prefer to speak with a DEA agent, we recommend you call your local DEA office.
 To find the office nearest you, click here.
-Information relating to pharmaceutical controlled substance trafficking may be reported electronically by clicking here or by calling 1-877-RX-ABUSE.
+Information relating to pharmaceutical controlled substance trafficking, suspicious online pharmacies may be reported electronically by clicking here.